mathcampbell/SPD_2010T/README.md

 # SPD2010-Touch-Arduino

-> **A pure-Arduino driver for the ShenZhen SPD2010 capacitive
+> **A pure-Arduino driver for the Solomon Systech SPD2010 capacitive
 > touch-panel IC – tested on ESP32-S3 but portable to any MCU with
 > `Wire`.**
 > No ESP-IDF glue, no heavyweight framework, no drama – drop the two